borntofrappe/game-development/Games/Bang Bang/README.md

 ## Prep

-In dedicated folders I develop the building blocks behind the game.
+In dedicated folders I develop the building blocks behind the game. `Terrain` creates a few demos to explore how to render terrain and cannoball holes.

-- `Terrain` creates a few demos to explore `love.math.noise`, `math.sin` and `math.cos`.
-The goal is to create smooth surfaces for the levels, and arcs for the eventual holes created by the cannon balls.

 ## Resources